uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

 **uadmin.EmailSMTPServerPort**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-EmailSMTPServerPort sets the port number of an SMTP Server in an email.
+EmailSMTPServerPort assigns the port number of an SMTP Server in an email.

 Format: